1974 Major League Baseball season: Home field attendance

-Events

-On August 30, Texas Rangers player Dave Nelson steals three bases – 2nd, 3rd and home in the first inning against the Cleveland Indians.
+Venues

+The New York Yankees temporarily leave Yankee Stadium and move to Shea Stadium, the home of their cross-town rival New York Mets, for two seasons.
+The team would return to Yankee Stadium in following the completion of renovations.

+Media

-Television coverage
+Television

 NBC was the exclusive national TV broadcaster of MLB, airing the weekend Game of the Week, Monday Night Baseball, the All-Star Game, both League Championship Series, and the World Series.